Posts in category ”Travel destinations”

 Diving at the Great Barrier Reef

 The Great Barrier Reef off the northern coast of Australia is the world’s largest coral reef system.
-Our first stop was at the Thetford Reef.
+An underwater dream stretching along the Queensland coast like nature’s own fairy tale.

 More results